 She paused.

 “I have, like, twice, said something,” she added.
 “I said, are you guys good to drive?
 They laughed.
-Jen put her hand on my arm.
+She put her hand on my arm.
 She said, honey, we drive better with a little something in us.
 I have not said anything since.
 I don’t know what to do.
 I am the manager of a tasting room.
 I am not the manager of these people’s lives.
 I have my own kids.
 I have my own car.
-I cannot be responsible for the Bellinghams of Pacific Heights.”
+I cannot be responsible for the weekend people of Pacific Heights.”

-Mark Bellingham, eventually reached by phone at 3 p.m., expressed genuine confusion about the premise of this article.
+The husband, eventually reached by phone at 3 p.m., expressed genuine confusion about the premise of this article.

 “I don’t — what?” he said.
 “What are you — what are you asking me?
 We were on a wine tour.
 We were in a wine region.
 You’re allowed to drink wine in a wine region.
 That’s the point of the wine region.
 What kind of question is that?”